glouie/jira.nvim/README.md

 - Popups support `/` search, `n`/`N` to repeat, `Tab`/`<S-Tab>` to swap
   panes, and `<C-n>`/`<C-p>` to hop between other issue matches in the buffer without leaving the view.
+- `<leader>jb` opens a fzf-style list of issue keys in the current buffer with line context so you can jump straight into their details.
 - `<leader>ja` shows a quick table of unresolved issues assigned to you so you can jump straight into the one you care about.
 - `<leader>js` opens a highlighted JQL prompt with inline help and